- 1 1. How to Calculate Square Roots in C: Overview and the Basic sqrt Function

 return 0;

-5. Advantages and Limitations of Square Root Calculations
+5. Benefits and Limitations of Square Root Calculations

-- Provided by the Standard Library: No additional installation required, works across environments.
+- Provided by the standard library: no additional installation required, environment-independent.

-- Efficiency: Optimized for numerical computation, ensuring fast execution.
+- Efficiency: optimized for numerical computation, so processing speed is fast.

-- Negative Number Limitation: Calculating the square root of a negative number results in an error.
-For complex square roots, use
+- Constraint with negative numbers: calculating the square root of a negative number triggers an error.
+If you need square roots of complex numbers, use the